schmidt73/commit-parsing/docs/laws.md

 Whatever the defaults, it's easy to define

-   commits  :: Parser a -> Parser a nocommit :: Parser a -> Parser a
+   commits : 'a parser -> 'a parser nocommit : 'a parser -> 'a parser

 with these laws: